-Starting and scoring regularly in Amsterdam, the left-winger eclipsed his father Patrick by netting an Eredivisie hat-trick in November 2017, and ended 2017/18 with ten goals in the Dutch top flight.
+The left-winger eclipsed his father Patrick by netting an Eredivisie hat-trick in November 2017, and ended 2017/18 with ten goals in the Dutch top flight.

 Hirving Lozano (MEX, 22 – PSV Eindhoven)

-'Chucky' hit the ground running in August with goals in his first three Eredivisie games; he ended the 2017/18 season with 17 goals – and the Dutch league title.
+'Chucky' hit the ground running last August with goals in his first three Eredivisie games; he ended the 2017/18 season with 17 goals – and the Dutch league title.

 The Brazilian flanker became a favourite following his 2016 move from Corinthians; big English sides are tracking him despite €30m-plus valuations.